top of page

 Research & Initiatives

-Online on-screen “realities,” digital representations (cyberscenes) and narratives (cyberdiscourses) have quickly and effectively transformed identities and substituted the value of actual bodies and living habitats in the Cybercene.
+We hope to answer this key question as online on-screen “realities,” digital representations (cyberscenes) and narratives (cyberdiscourses) have quickly and effectively transformed identities and substituted the value of actual bodies and living habitats in the Cybercene.
 Practices and systems of value, attention, care and connection towards embodied ecocultural systems have waned accordingly.
-Indeed, the Cybercene is characterized by a renewed vigor in the corrosive and unsustainable patterns and practices of the Anthropocene/Capitalocene/Wasteocene that are causing a multispecies planetary crisis of habitability.
+Indeed, the Cybercene is characterized by a renewed vigor in the corrosive and unsustainable patterns and practices of the Anthropocene/Wasteocene that are causing a multispecies planetary crisis of habitability.

 The Cybercene Lab's potential initiatives mentioned below are our points of departure for the creation of a fertile, truly interdisciplinary ecosystem of thought and collaboration, that locates pathways to healing and habitability once again.